chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * You can leave the plugin window open and click on the main Concert keyboardist window to the front by clicking on it.
 * Or close the plugin window.
 You can reopen is as below.

-To change the sound or edit settings of a loaded plugin:
+To edit settings of a loaded plugin:

 * Click on the tool that looks like a puzzle piece with an orange arrow over it.